MNGARCIA085/Movies/README.md

 ### 1.1.
 BACKEND

-Crear .env en el root
+Create .env in the root:

 USE_SQLITE_DB=True
 FIRST_SUPERUSER=****